 *tap tap tap* This thing on?

 So, it's been a while.
 Okay.
 Maybe more than a while.
 Real Life got in the way of important things like blogging for a few months, but I never intended to abandon this thing entirely.
-That said, the reason I'm back at it now is because of a movie that's quite a bit like my Real Life: No Footing.
+That said, the reason I'm back to post one more review is because of a movie that's quite a bit like my Real Life: No Footing.

 Rowan alum Michael Licisyn screened his film for current students and faculty last night in an event hosted by the Cinema Workshop.
 No Footing tells the story of Madison (Jensen Bucher), a 23-year-old art school graduate trying to get her life on track.
 Despite her Bachelor's degree, she finds herself working in a copy shop for an unbearably absurd boss (a perfectly over-the-top performance by Derek Lindeman).
 She can barely pay the bills and is far too drained at the end of the day to paint for herself, let alone pursue the dream of making a living with her art.